Fame is off to tribute the wizard, the wonderful Wizard of Oz…

 Dorothy wants to go home to Kansas, with the good fairy advising her to visit the Wizard of Oz to grant this wish.
 She gives Dorothy some magic red slippers to protect her from the Wicked Witch of the West.
 This witch is not very happy as Dorothy’s house fell on top of her sister (the Wicked Witch of the East) during the tornado and killed her.

 On her journey to visit the Wizard, Dorothy meets three unlikely companions.
-Each hope the wizard will help them with their own problems, with the scarecrow having no brains, the tin man having no heart and the lion saying he is a coward.
+Each hopes the wizard will help them with their own problems, with the scarecrow having no brains, the tin man has no heart and the lion saying he is a coward.
 The wicked witch determined to stop her as Dorothy has her sister’s magic red slippers…and the rest you’ll discover on remembering or watching this film with lots of great songs and dance, its infectious annual Christmas TV for all ages.

 Adaptations or homages to this classic film have included The Muppets Wizard of Oz (2005), Tom and Jerry and the Wizard of Oz (2011) and even the writers of the recent Dynasty (2017-) reboot series.
 This tribute is from one of those much loved, American 1980s TV Series in a fantasy episode and it’s surprisingly not from the Moonlighting (1985-89) creators (though it could have been).

 It’s from the 1980s TV show that brought you songs, dancing and leg warmers, Fame (1982-87).
 This series telling of the lives, loves, life lessons and adventures of the teachers and kids from the New York City High School of the Performing Arts.
-A school which didn’t exist in real life (but based on a real-life school).
+A school that didn’t exist in real life (but based on a real-life school).

 I do remember being a bit of a Fame fan as a kid.
 My grandmother even gave me – and all her granddaughters – legwarmers for Christmas (rather than one of those equally then trendy T-shirts with the Fame logo on).
 Sadly, they were not as groovy as the Fame cast’s legwarmers as I remember mine being brown and sparkly.
 But I’d give my eye teeth for them now every Finnish winter.
 But I digress.

 Fame was a TV spin off from the popular movie of the same name (and this film directed by Alan Parker, who had nothing to do with this TV Series).
 It had a few faces common to both.
 These acting faces included Debbie Allen (Lydia), Lee Curreri (Bruno) and Gene Anthony Ray (Leroy).
 The theme song is as catchy and as the eighties as it comes.
-This song sung by Irene Cara in the film, and by Erica Gimpel for some of the show’s run.
+This song was sung by Irene Cara in the film, and by Erica Gimpel for some of the show’s run.

 The TV series was a mix of drama and musical numbers.
 Songs from those Kids from Fame included Hi Fidelity, Starmaker and Friday Night (which are now dementedly running around my head).
 Fame led to the younger cast recording albums, singles and touring the UK during the show’s six seasons run.

 Show Guest Stars included Jimmy Osmond, Janet Jackson, Betty White and Keith Coogan.
-During the shows run, this eagle eyed (read square eyed) fan spotted Fame stars in other films with Ken Swofford (Morloch) in Annie (1982), Ann Nelson (Mrs Berg) in those Airplane (1980) films and Cynthia Gibb (Holly) in Youngblood (1986) and The Karen Carpenter Story (1989).
+During the shows run, this eagle-eyed (read square-eyed) fan spotted Fame stars in other films with Ken Swofford (Morloch) in Annie (1982), Ann Nelson (Mrs Berg) in those Airplane (1980) films and Cynthia Gibb (Holly) in Youngblood (1986) and The Karen Carpenter Story (1989).

 This particular episode from Fame that I’m reviewing from the show is called Not In Kansas Anymore, – a quote from the Wizard of Oz – and is found in the Second Season, Episode 19.
 The story taking us on a more fantasy inspired storyline with a similar story and familiar songs to The Wizard of Oz but given a Fame makeover.